The 10 Most Beautiful Tuscan Villages to Visit

 2. San Gimignano

-Coined as the “Manhattan of the Middle Ages” thanks to its impressive array of stone towers, San Gimignano is easily one of the most memorable and striking villages in Tuscany, and arguably the whole of Italy.
+Easily one of the most memorable and striking villages in Tuscany, and arguably in all of Italy, San Gimignano is dubbed as the "Manhattan of the Middle Ages" due to its impressive collection of stone towers.
 While only 14 of the original 72 towers remain still standing, San Gimignano remains a must-visit for those with a love of timeless architectural design and Italian culture.

-Perhaps one of the most bizarre cultural blends on this list is the Tuscan village of Barga.
-Thanks to the surge of emigration at the end of the 19th century, this picturesque village’s Italian identity is proudly interwoven with the country of Scotland.
+One of the most unique blends of culture on this list is found in the Tuscan village of Barga.
+With a surge of emigration at the end of the 19th century, the Italian identity of this picturesque village is closely interwoven with Scotland, creating a distinct and memorable cultural combination.

 Wearing this on its sleeve, expect to find Scottish influences sprinkled throughout this idyllic Tuscan village, discreetly nestled between the Apennines and the Apuan Alps.
-Around 22 miles from the nearest city Lucca, Barga makes for a perfect day trip for those looking for a rustic, authentic Tuscan village with gorgeous surroundings and friendly locals.
+Around 36 km from the nearest city Lucca, Barga makes for a perfect day trip for those looking for a rustic, authentic village with gorgeous surroundings and friendly locals.

 Surrounded by lush vineyards and olive trees, Monteriggioni is one of the oldest and most memorable villages in all of Italy, even being referenced in Dante’s Divine Comedy.
 For those passionate about fine wine, look no further than this timeless medieval hamlet and its wealth of cellars boasting rich and full-bodied Chiantis, produced from grapes grown in local vineyards.

-Only a stone's throw from the ancient city of Siena, offers a perfect day trip for travelers who want to experience life in medieval Italy.
+This Tuscan village, only a short distance from Siena, offers a perfect day trip for travellers who want to experience life in medieval Italy.
 With its cultural significance and scenic views, it's a strong recommendation on our list.

 With grand, sweeping views of the surrounding Tuscan countryside and its rich past evident in the grandeur of its old town, it's no wonder why Volterra is such a popular destination for tours of Tuscany and the surrounding regions.